lamdt1/internet-speed-tracking/README.md

     * Create a Service Account and download the JSON file containing credentials.
     * Share your Google Sheet with the created Service Account.
 4.  **Import n8n workflow:**
-    * Download the n8n workflow file from this repository (if available).
+    * Download the n8n workflow file from this repository [Internet Speed Tracking Workflow](Internet_Speed_Tracking.json).
     * Import the workflow file into n8n.
     * Configure the Google Sheets nodes with the downloaded credentials.
     * Configure the `Execute Command` node to run `speedtest-cli`.
     * Adjust the workflow execution schedule as needed.
 5.  **Configure Google Sheet:**
-    * Create a Google Sheet with corresponding columns (Timestamp, Download, Upload, Ping).
+    * Create a Google Sheet with corresponding columns (Timestamp, Download, Upload, Standardized Download, Standardized Upload, Ping, Note).
     * Ensure the sheet ID and sheet name match the configuration in the n8n workflow.

 ## Usage